downshift-js/downshift/README.md

 `Downshift` proved to be a versatile component to create not only combobox inputs, but also custom select elements and even multiple selection experiences.
-However, additional code was needed to make these experiences fully accessible, so we decided to create a dedicated React hook for them.
+However, additional code was needed to make these experiences fully accessible, so we decided to create dedicated React hooks for them.
 Each hook handles a specific dropdown variation and aims to make it fully accessible.

 You can check the progress in the [hooks page][hooks-readme].
 The hooks